-This year, for the first time ever, Chris suddenly expressed a desire to visit The Big E.
+This year and for the first time ever Chris suddenly expressed a desire to visit The Big E.

 For those who don’t know, The Big E is the Eastern State Exposition.
 It’s sort of New England’s answer to the Iowa State Fair.
-What the heck got into Chris to make him want to make him want visit it I have no idea.
+What the heck got into Chris to make him want go I have no idea.

 Oh, wait, yes I do.
 That.
 He’d heard about that.
 That is a one pound meatball.

-My only memories of The Big E are from having been as a kid way back in the 1970’s.
-I vaguely remember there being some animals, some seemingly boring State exhibits, lots of amusement park rides (not one of which I ever rode on) and Hitler’s car.
+My only memories of The Big E are from having gone as a kid way back in the 1970’s.
+I vaguely remember there being some farm animals, some seemingly boring State exhibits, lots of amusement park rides (not one of which I ever rode on) and Hitler’s car.
 For some reason, the prospect of seeing Hitler’s car has left a lasting impression on me.
 These days the notion of Hitler’s car sounds like the butt end of a joke to me.
-“A priest, a rabbi and Hitler’s car!”

-Hitler’s car was nowhere to be seen but there was this.
+Hitler’s car was nowhere to be found on this trip but there was this.

 Not to be confused with this.

-The price of a dollar which hardly seemed worthy considering this behemoth was being led through the crowd for free.
+The entry price of a dollar which hardly seemed worth it considering the behemoth below was being led through the crowd for free.
 A Clydesdale.

 Note the man with the shovel.

-There weren’t so many animals as I remembered but we did finally find some goats.
+There weren’t as many farm animals as I remembered but we did find some goats.
 Goats are so cool.
 They’re always inquisitive and they’ve got those nifty sideways eyes too.